 An official website of the State of Oregon »

 You are here:

 Answers to the most frequently asked questions about Educator Evaluation and Support Systems.
 This document is periodically updated with new questions.

 This document outlines the requirements for educator evaluations for the 2022-2023 school year.

 This companion document is designed to provide additional guidance regarding the cycle of evaluation within a virtual environment.

 Includes Oregon Criteria for High Quality Assessments, which districts can use to evaluate the quality of assessments whether they are purchased from an outside source or developed internally as well as assessment vocabulary and other planning considerations.

 This guidance document includes a flowchart (using the definitions of “teacher” and “administrator” found in ORS 342.815) to help districts determine who needs to be evaluated under the new requirements, and examples of the types of measures that can be used for setting student learning and growth goals with a wide array of common staff positions that are not necessarily content area teachers.

-This document represents the revised ODE guidance on setting Student Learning and Growth goals and reflects changes that are the result of the passage of ESSA.
+This document represents the revised ODE guidance on setting Student Learning and Growth goals and reflects changes that are the result of the COVID-19 pandemic.
 Note: It is recommended that Chrome be used for viewing this document.